Addressing Label Leakage in Knowledge Tracing Models: Abstract

 \section{Abstract}

-Knowledge Tracing (KT) is concerned with predicting students' future performance on learning items in intelligent tutoring systems.
+{Knowledge Tracing (KT) is concerned with predicting students' future performance on learning items in intelligent tutoring systems.
 Learning items are tagged with skill labels called knowledge concepts (KCs).
 Many KT models expand the sequence of item-student interactions into KC-student interactions by replacing learning items with their constituting KCs.
-This often results in a longer sequence length.
-This approach addresses the issue of sparse item-student interactions and minimises model parameters.
-However, two problems have been identified with such models.

-The first problem is the model's ability to learn correlations between KCs belonging to the same item, which can result in the leakage of ground truth labels and hinder performance.
-This problem can lead to a significant decrease in performance on datasets with a higher number of KCs per item.
-The second problem is that the available benchmark implementations ignore accounting for changes in sequence length when expanding KCs, leading to different models being tested with varying sequence lengths but still compared against the same benchmark.
+This approach addresses the issue of sparse item-student interactions and minimises the number of model parameters.
+However, we identified a label leakage problem with this approach.
+The model's ability to learn correlations between KCs belonging to the same item can result in the leakage of ground truth labels, which leads to decreased performance, particularly on datasets with a high number of KCs per item.

-To address these problems, we introduce a general masking framework that mitigates the first problem and enhances the performance of such KT models while preserving the original model architecture without significant alterations.
-Additionally, we introduce KTbench, an open-source benchmark library designed to ensure the reproducibility of this work while mitigating the second problem.